-For some this may mean working to ensure fair and equitable access to healthcare, for others it’s designing solutions to the challenges posed by climate change or supporting their local communities.
-For many, establishing a career that will allow them to make positive contributions while supporting themselves can feel like a challenge.
-This is why we’re exploring the idea of positive social impacts, reviewing careers that can allow you to work toward this greater good and presenting some resources that can help get you started.
+For some, this may mean working to ensure fair and equitable access to healthcare; others work to support their immediate communities or design solutions to the challenges posed by climate change.
+For many, establishing a career that will allow them to make positive contributions while supporting themselves and their families can feel like a challenge.

 How Can Jobs Make a Positive Social Impact?